 Our revenue mix is varied based on the revenue recognition principles applicable to our offering.
 We recognize a portion of revenue from sales of subscriptions to Confluent Platform up front when our term-based license is delivered.
 The remainder, constituting post-contract customer support, maintenance, and upgrades, referred to together as PCS, comprises the substantial majority of the revenue and is recognized ratably over the subscription term.
-Customers may use Confluent Cloud either without a minimum commitment contract, which we refer to as pay-as-you-go, or on a usage-based minimum commitment contract of at least one year in duration.
+Customers may use Confluent Cloud either without a commitment contract, which we refer to as pay-as-you-go, or on a usage-based commitment contract of at least one year in duration.
 Pay-as-you-go customers are billed, and revenue from them is recognized, based on usage.
-Customers with usage-based minimum commitments are billed annually in advance or monthly in arrears, and we recognize revenue from such subscriptions based on usage by the customer.
-Historically, our Confluent Cloud sales have been individually smaller, with varied usage levels from such customers over time, which may continue as we target the commercial customer segment as part of our sales strategy for Confluent Cloud.
+Customers with usage-based commitments are billed annually in advance or monthly in arrears, and we recognize revenue from such subscriptions based on usage by the customer.
+Historically, our Confluent Cloud sales have been individually smaller, with varied usage levels from such customers over time, which may continue as we target small to medium-sized companies as part of our sales strategy for Confluent Cloud.
 However, larger Confluent Cloud sales, including those with terms over one year, may also result in greater variations in usage levels due to the timing and size of those commitments.
 In addition, we have experienced and expect to continue experiencing an increased contribution from Confluent Cloud to our revenue mix.
 Macroeconomic impacts have caused, and may continue to cause, longer sales cycles compared to prior periods.
-As a result, there may be fluctuations in revenue period over period as revenue is dependent on varying patterns of customer consumption and timing of sales of Confluent Platform, which can result in larger upfront revenue recognition upon delivery of the term-based licenses, as well as revenue mix.
+As a result, there may be fluctuations in revenue recognition upon delivery of the term-based licenses, as well as revenue mix.
 In addition, we may experience fluctuations in margins as a result of high cloud infrastructure costs resulting from increased Confluent Cloud sales.
-F
+Future fluctuations in our revenue and results across periods, including due to further changes in our revenue mix, may make it difficult to assess our future growth and performance.